elenaAeternanox/itfinland_project/README.md

 ## Example of video with test running in Allure Report

-You may look the example of video test running in Allure report
+You may see the example of a video showing the test run in Allure report.

 <p align="center">
   <img src="images/screens/Test_video_example.gif">